H4HWV2011/msjarvis-public-docs/docs/KTS-detailed_timesheet_2025-2026.md

 ### Scaling to AppalachianShares

 This infrastructure can be replicated across the broader Appalachian region with documented methodology and reduced development risk.
 Future implementations can:
-- Leverage the existing Ms. Jarvis code base.
+- Leverage the existing Ms. Allis code base.
 - Use proven Docker-based microservices deployment procedures.
 - Adapt geospatial data layers for new regional contexts.
 - Reduce time-to-implementation for additional communities.